NodeBE4/opinion/_posts/2022-09-12-EnclavedMicrostate.md

 Many members of the Hong clan actually escaped China in the aftermath of the Taiping War, and we actually have some photos of them.
 One of Hong Rengan's sons, Fung Khui-Syu, fled eventually to Guyana, and there are photos of him such as [this one](https://twitter.com/DevonDilly/status/1351205699829821443), and ones of his own sons, compiled [here](https://twitter.com/JennySiung/status/1441127154511646721).
 There is also an alleged photograph of [Hong Quanfu](https://upload.wikimedia.org/wikipedia/commons/3/3c/%E6%B4%AA%E5%85%A8%E7%A6%8F.jpg?20150820105453), a member of the extended Hong clan although his exact relationship to Xiuquan is unknown; he fled to Southeast Asia before quietly cropping up in Hong Kong and getting roped into a plot to establish a second Heavenly Kingdom in Guangzhou in 1903 (which ended in disaster).
 So we do have *some* photographic record of the wider clan, but not of its most key members during the period of the original Heavenly Kingdom.

+----- __798.2__ -----2022-09-16 23:40:32+08:00:

+Unfortunately I'm not well-versed enough in Chinese diaspora dynamics to comment particularly effectively on either.
+I did once do some digging on the Yang Fuqing claim and found very little to substantiate it, while the Low Yet claim comes from an unreferenced remark in a popular-press book from 1962.
+While ex-Taiping were certainly part of the waves of trans-Pacific Chinese migration and by extension various criminal and non-criminal societies, I can't verify anything about those two men in particular.

+----- __798.3__ -----2022-09-16 23:42:31+08:00:

+This was a plot to establish an anti-Qing regime in Guangzhou in 1902, independent of any Tongmenghui involvement and mainly drawing on the old constitutionalists, now fallen from grace after the 1898 coup.
+I've never written about it myself, but the standard account is [this 1976 article](https://www.jstor.org/stable/311670) by L. Eve Armentrout.

 ### 799: [Reminds me of the time Matsuri met a Roboco fan in Valorant lmao](https://old.reddit.com/r/Hololive/comments/xfkpzi/reminds_me_of_the_time_matsuri_met_a_roboco_fan/), submitted on 2022-09-16 15:30:52+08:00.

 ----- __799.1__ -----2022-09-16 21:44:59+08:00: